albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What is the advantage of using an adaptive mutation step-size in Evolution Strategies?

-It allows us to have a more explorative behaviour at the beginning in order to ignore local optimums, and to have a more exploitative behaviour at the end.
+It allows us to have a more explorative behavior at the beginning in order to ignore local optimums, and to have a more exploitative behavior at the end.
 #### What are the three self-adaptive mutation strategies used in Evolution Strategies?

-* Uncorrelate mutations with one mutation step size `(x1,…,xn,σ)`
+* Uncorrelated mutations with one mutation step size `(x1,…,xn,σ)`
 * Uncorrelated mutations with multiple step size `(x1,…,xn,σ1,…,σn)`
 * Correlated mutations individuals are represented as `(x1,…,xn,σ1,…,σn,ɑ1,…,ɑn)`

 #### Why is it useful to use correlated mutations in Evolution Strategies?

+It allows us to follow the optimum even when the fitness landscape is skewed.

 #### How can the pairwise dependency between n variables be represented?